 Consumer surplus comes about when there is a difference between the value of the commodity to be purchased and its value.
-It can, therefore, be defined as the difference between the total amount of money consumers are able and willing to pay for the certain commodity and the actual amount they pay.
-The actual amount is the market value of a product while what they are willing to pay depicted by the demand curve as shown below.
+Consumer surplus can, therefore, be defined as the difference between the total amount of money consumers are able and willing to pay for a certain commodity and the actual amount they pay.

 Consumer Surplus vs. Price Elasticity of Demand

 Understanding the effect of elasticity of the demand curve on consumer surplus is of utmost importance.
-Consumer surplus is usually at zero level when the demand for goods and services exhibits perfect elasticity.
+It is usually at zero levels when the demand for goods and services exhibits perfect elasticity.
 This is because consumers are more willing to match the prices asked for different goods and services

 Consumer Surplus Formula